 It might just be a bill and only a bill, but these drafted pieces of legislation could become laws and affect your life in various ways.
 Those effects could be positive, or in some cases, pretty negative.
 It's your duty as an activist to keep informed and ready to act.

-On this page, we cover bills and measures we're tracking during the bi-annual legislative session and budget session.
-Tap through, learn more, and email your questions to acluwy@aclu.org.
+On this page, we cover bills we're tracking during legislative session.
+Tap through, learn more, and email any questions to [email protected].

-House Bill 38 would require Wyoming voters to have lived in the state for at least 30 days in order for them to vote in local elections.
+House Bill 156 requires residents to have lived in Wyoming at least 30 days before an election in order to vote.

 Visit legislation page